 Originally Posted by Swatgen27 View Post

-Please know we care and understand.
-One of your new friends, loretta with big warm hugs
+Swatgen27, please have a wonderful time and please keep in touch-we care.
+One of your new friends, loretta with big hugs

 loretta is offline Reply With QuoteReply With Quote